 While man-made fabrics often get a bad rap, our Tove & Libra team is of the belief that there’s more to this story than meets the eye.

 At Tove & Libra, at least half our collections make use of leftover designer fabrics that would otherwise be heading to landfill - and a good portion of this includes synthetic fabrics.
-We feel that upcycling these materials is a good compromise towards achieving our aim of providing multi-functional modern style without compromising on sustainability.
+We feel that upcycling these materials is a good compromise towards achieving our aim of providing functional modern style without compromising on sustainability.

 Besides, with advances in technology there are now man-made fabrics that have far less environmental impact than before.
 And in a world where no item of clothing can be perfectly produced, we feel it's important for each one of us to simply understand the environmental cost of various fibers, sans greenwashing – so while we can't be perfect, we can each make better choices.

-While this is also a semi-synthetic fabric, lyocell is produced using stringent eco-friendly processes.
+A semi-synthetic fabric, lyocell is produced using stringent eco-friendly processes.
 Also known by its trademarked name, Tencel®, you may have seen lyocell (rightfully) gaining all kinds of positive attention in recent years.

 It is also manufactured from wood cellulose, but in a closed-loop production process that minimizes waste.
 The consumption of dyes and energy is relatively low, which means that it uses less resources to produce than many traditional fabrics, synthetic or natural.